woutervanveen/science_data_structure/README.md

-# science_data_structure
+# Science data structure
-A Python library to store large data-sets using numpy
+A Python library to store large data-sets using numpy.
+The data is stored in a file tree and can be easily be browsed with your computer.

 ## Concept